whitehara/kernel-patch-fedora/README.md

       CUSTOMTAG: Add CUSTOM TAG for the package cfs|pds|bmq: Select scheduler for Project-C patch

-#### Check if paches are appliciable.
+#### Check if patches are applicable.

       rpmbuild -bp kernel.spec

-"-bp" option means doing until applying patches(does not doing compile).
+"-bp" option means applies patches only (does not compile).

 #### Compile

-      rpmbild -bb kernel.spec
+      rpmbuild -bb kernel.spec
-"-bb" is just compile binary only.
-If you want the srpm, use "-ba"(with binary) or "-bs"(without binary) option.
-See manpages of rpmbuild to find the other rpmbuild option.
+"-bb" compiles only the binary.
+If you want the SRPM, use "-ba"(with binary) or "-bs"(without binary) option.
+See the rpmbuild manpages for other options.

 You can also use options like "--without debug --without debuginfo".
-Creating debug rpms needs the longer time to compile.
-So if you don't need them, I recommend to set these options.
-See kernel.spec file to find the other "--without" option. **You may need to add "--without configchecks" to avoid config check errors since 6.0.**
+Creating debug RPMs takes longer to compile, so if you don't need them, I recommend setting these options.
+See the kernel.spec file for other "--without" options. **You may need to add "--without configchecks" to avoid config check errors since version 6.0.**
 #### Install
       cd rpm/RPMS/
       dnf install kernel-*